patriciogonzalezvivo/thebookofshaders/11/README.md

 ## Noise

-Break time!
+It's time for a break!
 We have been playing with all this random functions that looks like TV white noise, our head is still spinning around thinking on shaders, and our eyes are tired.
 Time to get out for a walk!

 We feel the air in our skin, the sun in our face.
 The world is such a vivid and rich place.
 Colors, textures, sounds.
 While we walk we can't avoid noticing the surface of the roads, rocks, trees and clouds.